proactionlab/fmroi-docs/docs/overview.md

 ![ROI creation tabs](img/roi_tabs.png)

-**ROI table tab**
+**1. ROI table tab**

-In the first tab (`1`), you will find a list of under-construction ROIs.
+In the first tab, you will find a list of under-construction ROIs.
 The ROI Table in this tab allows you to manually assign ROI indices, names, colors (RGB values), and transparency (A).
 You can easily edit the ROI Table to customize your ROIs according to your requirements.

 Once you have completed creating the ROIs, you have two options for saving them: